 The two chemicals in cannabis that have attracted the most attention for their healing properties are tetrahydrocannabinol (THC) and cannabidiol (CBD).
 THC has long been known as the agent that makes us high, hungry and stoned.
-CBD, on the other hand, has a much subtler overall effect that anecdotal evidence tells us helps return us to homeostasis, including areas of inflammation.
+CBD, on the other hand, has a much subtler overall effect that anecdotal evidence tells us helps with inflammation and returns us to homeostasis.

 One study found a combination of high CBD and low THC was useful for reducing short-term depression.
 They also found low CBD and high THC was best for reducing stress.